libis/workflow/README.md

 but can be overwritten if needed.

 The 'pre_process' is intended to re-initialize the task before processing a new item.
-It can also be used to force the task to skip processing the items altogether by calling the 'skip_processing_item' method or to prevent a recursive task from traveling further down the item tree by calling the 'stop_processing_subitems' method.
+It can also be used to force the task to skip processing the items altogether by returning false or to prevent a recursive task from traveling further down the item tree by calling the 'stop_processing_subitems' method.
 The temporary locks behave as reset-on-read switches and are only active for the processing of the current item.